80:20 generates its income in 3 ways:

 2. You can support us by taking out a monthly direct debit – thus allowing us to benefit from the tax breaks on this and contribute directly to our work

 3. We sell original editions of paintings by Zambian artist Stary Mwaba.
-Details of how to purchase one of his paintings can be obtained by contacting us, and are available as a pack of 6 cards based on Stary’s artwork.
+Details of how to purchase one of his paintings can be obtained by contacting us.
 To date many companies, restaurants, organisations and individuals have supported our work by buying and displaying these paintings in their offices.

 4. Work with us!
 We work in partnership with individuals and organisations in most of our work.
 Whether you are interested in contacting us for bespoke human rights education project engagement, research work or to register interest in our volunteer and placements programme, contact us.